Mynkskhr/docs.thinkwerke/docs/source/profile.rst

 I understand how to build and protect systems at the infrastructure level, but more importantly, I know how to translate technical outcomes into business value.
 Whether working with C-level leadership or engineering teams, I focus on closing gaps across people, process, and technology so organisations can scale securely, pass audits confidently, and deliver products faster without compromising risk posture.

-If your organisation needs someone who can design secure architectures, implement controls, assess infrastructure realities, and deliver measurable outcomes, I bring the ability to operate at both hands-on technical depth and board-level strategic height — aligning all stakeholders toward secure, growth-oriented results and providing accurate reports to stakeholders about blockers, whether cultural, knowledge-based, or human factors.
+If your organisation needs someone who can design secure architectures, implement controls, assess infrastructure realities, and deliver measurable outcomes, I bring the ability to operate at both hands-on technical depth and board-level strategic height. aligning all stakeholders toward secure, growth-oriented results and providing accurate reports to stakeholders about blockers, whether cultural, knowledge-based, or human factors.

 ---